On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Introduction

+The last two sections contain supplementary results.
+In \S\ref{app:Galois} we consider Galois lattices.
+The goal of that section is to establish Theorem~\ref{thm:nonlinearGalois}.
+Finally, in \S\ref{app:ExoticLargeOrder}, we use the results of the paper to construct a concrete infinite family of exotic $\widetilde A_2$-lattices, a result recorded in Corollary~\ref{cor:ExistenceExotic}.

-The paper has four appendices.
-The first two are actually essential ingredients in the proof of the main theorems of the paper, which are presented as appendices due to there independent characters.
+The paper has two appendices.
+They contain essential ingredients in the proof of the main theorems of the paper, which are presented as appendices due to their independent characters.
 The first is \S\ref{app:RingLinear} which is devoted to the proof of Theorem~\ref{thm:ringlinear}.
 This theorem is the main ingredient in the reduction of Theorem~\ref{nonlinear} to Theorem~\ref{thm:nonlinear-local}.
 In \S\ref{app-hopf} we review the classical Hopf argument in an abstract setting.
 In particular we prove Theorem~\ref{hopf}, which is essential in the proofs given in \S\ref{sec:ergodicity}.

-The last two appendices contain supplementary results.
-In \S\ref{app:Galois} we consider Galois lattices.
-The main result in this section is Theorem~\ref{thm:Galois} which essentially states that Galois lattices in higher-rank groups are non-linear.
-In the last appendix, \S\ref{app:ExoticLargeOrder}, we use the results of the paper to construct a concrete infinite family of exotic $\tld A_2$-lattices.
-This is done in Corollary\ref{cor:ExistenceExotic}.